Lingxi-Li/Happy_Hacking_CXX/manual.md

   template <typename...
 Ts>
   multi_view(Iterator base, Ts... extents);

+  /// Returns a begin iterator of the sub-object at `indices...`.
+An empty
+  /// `indices` returns a begin iterator of the multi-dimensional object itself. template <typename...
+Ts>
+  auto begin(Ts... indices) const;

+  /// Returns an end iterator of the sub-object at `indices...`.
+An empty
+  /// `indices` returns an end iterator of the multi-dimensional object itself. template <typename...
+Ts>
+  auto end(Ts... indices) const;

-  /// Accesses an element.
-If `sizeof...(indices)` is smaller than the number
+  /// Accesses an element at `indices...`.
+If `sizeof...(indices)` is smaller
-  /// of dimensions, remaining indices are zero filled.
-If `sizeof...(indices)`
-  /// is larger than the number of dimensions, extra indices are ignored.
-At
+  /// than the number of dimensions, remaining indices are zero filled. template <typename...
-  /// least one index must be provided. template <typename...
 Ts>
   auto operator ()(Ts... indices) const;
 };